 WAZER Pro and 208V Supply

-In the 60hz region, the 220-240V split phase for WAZER Pro is achieved by combining two legs/lines of 120V at antiphase.
+In the 60hz region, the 220-240V split phase for WAZER Pro is achieved by combining two Hot/Legs/Lines of 120V at antiphase.
 But not all power supply has split-phase set up pre-installed.
 Sometimes 208V is measured between two legs/lines.
 So, it is safe to be used for WAZER Pro?
-The answer is a bit more complicated, because it depends on how the 208V is generated.

 If you 208V is a single phase supply generated from a Delta 3 phase supply, See picture below:

-• This is not what WAZER Pro can handle
+• This is not what WAZER Pro can handle.

 • WAZER Pro 60hz can only operate in a 220-240V Split Phase supply, which is generated using different wiring methods.
 See picture 2